-For each payment, the developer should recognize 25% of the revenue and gross profit earned—in this case, $100k and $25k respectively—since there’s no guarantee of the following payments coming through until the developer has the cash in hand.
+For each payment, the developer should recognize 25% of the total amount of revenue and gross profit earned—in this case, $100k and $25k respectively—since there’s no guarantee of the following payments coming through until the developer has the cash in hand.

 Particularly for long-term manufacturing or construction projects, revenue is often recognized at different stages throughout the production process.
-Usually revenue is recognized at fixed milestones, based on progress towards completion.
+Usually, revenue recognition occurs at fixed milestones, based on progress towards completion.

 For example, a construction company might be under contract to build 20 miles of railway line for $1m.
 For each mile of line completed, they can recognize $50k in revenue (divided equally per mile).

-A handful of companies recognize their revenue after the manufacturing process but before sale of the goods takes place, since goods are effectively sold as soon as the manufacturing process is complete.
+A handful of companies complete revenue recognition after the manufacturing process but before the sale of the goods takes place since goods are effectively sold as soon as the manufacturing process is complete.

 This is most common with companies manufacturing standardized goods, like mining, oil, or agricultural companies.
 An oil company, for example, selling barrels of crude might recognize revenue after the oil is packaged and ready for sale, even if it hasn’t actually been purchased by the end customer.

 There’s no way around it—revenue recognition in SaaS isn’t easy.
-The distinction between MRR, ARR, cash and revenue trips up even the most seasoned founders.
+The distinction between different metrics like MRR, ARR, cash, and revenue trips up even the most seasoned founders.

 Understanding how and when to recognize your SaaS revenue isn’t something you can just wave off and hope for the best.
 It’s vital you set your revenue recognition right, so you can protect both your business and your customers and confidently reinvest in growing your company.

 When is revenue recorded on a balance sheet?